seinecle/mk99/docs/generated-slides/subdir/apis-and-their-business-relevance_temp_pdf.md

 To recall, an API is a convention followed when writing a software, making this software available to other software.

 //ST: !
-NOTE:: Example: the API of Microsoft PowerpPoint enables the import of Excel tables in pptx documents, because the API of Powerpoint plugs to the API of Excel.
+NOTE:: Example: the API of Microsoft PowerPoint enables the import of Excel tables in pptx documents, because the API of Powerpoint plugs to the API of Excel.
 In this example Excel and Powerpoint are suposed to be installed on the same computer of course!

 //ST: !
-*Web* APIs are APIs which enable two pieces of software to communicate, using the web (the same "http" technology we see in our web browsers). *They don't need to be installed on the same computer.*
+*Web* APIs are APIs which enable two pieces of software to communicate, via Internet. *They don't need to be installed on the same computer.*

 //ST: !
 ==== c.
 The benefits of a web API compared to an EDI